cs130-w21/9/README.md

 ### Using a CI/CD pipeline

+To build: "npm run bild" in the main project directory.
+To test:  In the main directory, running "npm test" runs all the tests, including front-end tests for react as well as
+	  backend tests to test Node.js (and Express).
+To start running the application on your local machine, run the command "npm start", which starts both the server and the frontend.

 Every repository needs to have a way to build its artifacts headlessly.
 It is a good idea to run tests as part of such build.
 Instructions on how to build the components in a repository needs to be documented in the repository's README.md.

 A repository can also be setup to build continuously whenever a commit is pushed to the `master` branch by setting up a CI script (e.g., [Travis CI](https://www.travis-ci.com/)) in its root folder.
 Such script will configure the build environment (as a virtual machine) and invoke the build script on the `master` branch.
 If the script fails for some reason, the committer will be notified to fix it.
 It is a good practice to add a build [badge](https://shields.io/category/version) to the README.md file to visibly indicate the status of the last CI build (Travis CI provides such badges).